ANALYSIS-Global bond investors fear more declines after vicious quarterly selloff

 Sept 29 (Reuters) - Fiscal concerns and worries over a prolonged period of elevated interest rates sent government bonds tumbling in the third quarter, and some investors believe more weakness is in store.

-U.S. and German government bond yields were set to end September with their biggest quarterly rises in a year, disappointing fund managers who were hoping for relief from the historic losses bonds suffered in 2022, when the U.S. Federal Reserve and other central banks raised interest rates to contain surging inflation.
+U.S. government bond yields ended September with their biggest quarterly rises in a year, disappointing fund managers who were hoping for relief from the historic losses bonds suffered in 2022, when the U.S. Federal Reserve and other central banks raised interest rates to contain surging inflation.

 While bond yields - which move inversely to prices - appeared to be topping out earlier this year, renewed hawkishness from central banks has sent them soaring again in recent weeks.

-The jump in yields is hurting equities, which are set for their first quarterly drop this year in the U.S. and Europe.
+The jump in yields is hurting equities, which notched their first quarterly drop this year in the U.S. and Europe.
 With U.S. Treasury yields leading the rise, global currencies are reeling as the U.S. dollar rallies.

 “The bias is finally being absorbed by the marketplace that rates will remain higher for longer,” said Greg Peters, co-chief investment officer at PGIM Fixed Income.